He had a name that sounded destined for fame: Rick Valentine. (Aka Mr. Valentine. Or, Rick to his theater students).

 His shining star.

-She was always on time.
+And she was always on time.
 He supposed it was okay for her to show up to a party 20 minutes late.
 She earned it.

 Meanwhile, as his students sat around awkwardly, Mr. Valentine pondered the fact nobody commented on his vintage décor.
 Perhaps they just assumed that he was so old, the hipster element was lost on them?
 He certainly couldn’t blame them.